ShivanKaul/star-spec/draft-dss-star.md

 ## Randomness Sampling {#sec-randomness-sampling}

-If clients sample randomness from their measurement directly, then security of the encryption process is dependent on the amount of entropy in the measurement input space.
-In other words, it is crucial for the privacy guarantees provided by this protocol that the aggregation server cannot simply iterate over all possible encrypted values and generate the K values needed to decrypt a given client's measurement.
-If this requirement does not hold, then the server can do this easily by locally evaluating the randomness derivation process on multiple measurements.

-For better security guarantees, it is RECOMMENDED that clients sample their randomness as part of an interaction with an independent entity (AKA `randomness server`) running a partially oblivious pseudorandom function protocol.
-In such an exchange, the client submits their measurement as input, and learns `rand = POPRF(sk,x;t)` as the randomness, where `sk` is the POPRF secret key, and `t` is public metadata that dictates the current epoch.
-Sampling randomness in this way restricts the aggregation server to only being able to run the previous attack as an online interaction with the randomness server.
+Deterministic randomness MUST be sampled by clients to construct their STAR message, as discussed in {{client-message}}.
+This randomness CANNOT be derived locally, and MUST be sampled from the randomness server (that runs a {{!OPRF=I-D.irtf-cfrg-voprf}} service).

+For best-possible security, the randomness server SHOULD sample and use a new OPRF key for each time epoch `t`, where the length of epochs is determined by the application.
+The previous OPRF key that was used in epoch `t-1` can be safely deleted.
+As discussed in {{leakage}}, shorter epochs provide more client security,but also reduce the window in which data collection occurs.

-For further security enhancements, clients SHOULD sample their randomness in epoch `t` and then send it to the aggregation server in `t+1` (after the randomness server has rotated their secret key).
-This prevents the aggregation server from being after receiving the client messages, which shortens the window of the attack.
+In this model, for further security, clients SHOULD sample their randomness in epoch `t` and then send it to the aggregation server in `t+1` (after the randomness server has rotated their secret key).
+This prevents the aggregation server from launching queries after receiving the client messages ({{leakage}}).
 It is also RECOMMENDED that the randomness server runs in verifiable mode, which allows clients to verify the randomness that they are being served {{!OPRF=I-D.irtf-cfrg-voprf}}.

-An alternative to using a partially oblivious pseudorandom function protocol is to instead use a standard verifiable OPRF (VOPRF), and ensure that a fresh key is sampled and used in each epoch `t`.
-Keys for previous epochs can be safely deleted.
-Deleting keys in this way reduces the window in which corruption of the randomness server by the aggregation server can harm previous client submissions (i.e. providing forward-secrecy).

 ## Cryptographic Choices